dianyeHuang/D3P/README.md

 ## Installation

-The repository provides an implementation of the D3P algorithm and has been tested on `Ubuntu 20.04` using `Python 3.8.13`.
+The repository has been tested on `Ubuntu 20.04` using `Python 3.8.13`.

 ### 1. Install RLBench
 Refer to the [RLBench_ACT repository](https://github.com/Boxjod/RLBench_ACT?tab=readme-ov-file) for detailed setup instructions.